 Abstract:

 At three extra-equatorial open ocean sites in distinct tradewind regimes of the Pacific and Atlantic surface moorings first deployed in the early 2000s are maintained to collect accurate near-surface atmospheric and upper ocean measurements, to capture long-running records of oceanic and atmospheric variability and of coupling between the atmosphere and ocean, and to provide benchmarks for assessing models.
 Wind speed and direction, air temperature and humidity, rainfall, downward broadband shortwave and longwave irradiances, and barometric pressure are measured every minute.
 Together with sea surface temperature (SST) and near-surface current these are used to estimate the air-sea exchanges of heat, freshwater, and momentum.
 Laboratory calibrations, intercomparisons of redundant sensors on the moorings, analysis of overlapping mooring data, and field comparisons with shipboard sensors support assessment of the quality of the observations and derived air-sea fluxes.
-The surface meteorological observations are withheld from near real time incorporation into atmospheric models and remote sensing products, providing an independent means to assess models and remote sensing products.
+These surface meteorological observations are withheld from near real time incorporation into atmospheric models and remote sensing products, providing an independent means to assess models and remote sensing products.
 These three sites are therefore designated as Ocean Reference Stations (ORS).
 Comparisons are made between ORS time series and both modern reanalyses (ERA5, MERRA2, NCEP2) and CMIP6 models to gain insight into the models' ability to represent low-frequency variability and multi-year means.
 Biases in air-sea heat flux components from reanalyses are significant.
 Most CMIP6 SST values are significantly biased relative to the moorings, some by more than 3.0°C; and reanalyses and CMIP6 models fail to provide as much heat into the ocean as observed.

 Capsule: